aibor/virtrun/README.md

 }
 ```

-See the selftest directory for a working example.
+See the integration_tests/guest directory for a working example.

 Instead of using `sysinit.RunTests` you can use call the various parts
 individually, of course, and just mount the file systems you need or additional